-Our algorithm is based on a number of Pareto-improving cycles among students and schools.
+Our algorithm and the algorithms developed in the papers in the previous paragraph are based on a number of Pareto-improving cycles among students and schools.
 At a high level, this is a common idea and is shared by many other algorithms, including Gale's celebrated TTC algorithm in Shapley and Scarf (1974).
 The difference of our algorithm from TTC is that we construct cycles in a more subtle and nuanced manner, taking school priorities into account in particular, so that implementing the cycles will keep fairness of the original matching.
-Closer to our algorithm are those due to Erdil and Ergin (2008, 2017) who, like us, provide iterative algorithms that improve efficiency while retaining fairness.22 Similarities and differences between those studies and ours are illustrated in detail in Section 1.1, Remark 1 in Section 3.1, and Section 4.
+Closer to our algorithm are those in groundbreaking works by Erdil and Ergin (2008, 2017) who, like us, provide iterative algorithms that improve efficiency while retaining fairness.
+Similarities and differences between those studies and ours are illustrated in detail in Section 1.1, Remark 2 in Section 3.1, and Section 4.